xcp-ng/xcp-ng-org/docs/storage/storage.md

 More about this exclusive feature on [https://xen-orchestra.com/blog/xenserver-coalesce-detection-in-xen-orchestra/](https://xen-orchestra.com/blog/xenserver-coalesce-detection-in-xen-orchestra/)

-## Modify an existing SR connection
+## 🦮 How to modify an existing SR connection

 The link between a host and an SR is called the `PBD`.
 A PBD basically stores **how** to access a storage repository (like the path to the drive or to an NFS share).